szczyglis-dev/py-gpt/docs/source/intro.rst

 Overview
 ----------------

-**INFO:** From version 2.0.71 (2024-01-01), Vision and Image Generation have been internally integrated into the standard Chat mode through plugins named DALL-E and Vision Inline.
+**TIP:** From version 2.0.71 (2024-01-01), Vision and Image Generation have been internally integrated into the standard Chat mode through plugins named DALL-E and Vision Inline.
 There is no longer any need to use a separate mode for these functions.

 **PyGPT** is **all-in-one** Desktop AI Assistant that provides direct interaction with OpenAI language models, including ``GPT-4``, ``GPT-4 Vision``, and ``GPT-3.5``, through the ``OpenAI API``.
 The application also integrates with alternative LLMs, like those available on ``HuggingFace``, by utilizing ``Langchain``.